wasta-linux/wasta-linux-website/content/tutorials/language-worker.md

 ---
 title: Language Worker Guide
 type: docs
-bookToc: true
+bookToc: false
 ---

 <p align="center"> ![Wasta-Linux](../../img/wasta-linux-round-128.png)

 # Wasta-Linux Language Worker Guide

 ## What is Wasta-Linux?
 Who can use it?

 Nearly anyone can use Wasta-Linux instead of Windows on a computer.
 If you are used to using a Windows computer you will notice that some things look different ([click here to see major differences](https://sites.google.com/a/sil.org/mxb-wasta-linux/major-differences-from-windows)), but most things behave in similar ways.

+{{< expand "More About Wasta-Linux" >}}

 Wasta-Linux is especially designed for language work: developing and producing materials in minority languages.
 Materials you want to produce may include:

 - books, magazines, newsletters in your language
 - videos, talking books, audio versions of books